ANATOMY OF

 had been predominantly Croatian areas severely changed the demographics.
 These

-Bosnian government eventually redeemed itself militarily.
-Their defenses
+at first, the Bosnian government eventually redeemed itself militarily.
+Their

-stiffened significantly enough to forestall a complete Serbian takeover.
-Once
+defenses stiffened significantly enough to forestall a complete Serbian

-their military forces became coordinated and obtained desperately needed
+takeover.
+Once their military forces became coordinated and obtained

-weapons, the Bosnian Army retook a great deal of territory.
-Most of their
+desperately needed weapons, the Bosnian Army retook a great deal of territory.

-goals changed from a just settlement to just any settlement, the Bosnian
+realpolitik goals changed from a just settlement to just any settlement, the

 partitioning Bosnia-Herzegovina along ethnic lines despite their recognition of